Stage III NSCLC: Preoperative FDG PET/CT tied to longer survival

 Changed

-Disclosures: This study was funded by University of Wisconsin-Madison.
-The authors declared no conflicts of interest.
+Disclosures: This study was supported by Shiraz University of Medical Sciences, Iran.
+The authors declared no competing interests.

 Publications